onqtam/headjack/src/what_really_is_headjack.md

 Biology is layers of "dumb" systems that cooperate and mediate between each other.
 Humans are just a collection of cells - including the "central" nervous system - and they play along and cooperate which leads to the emergence of consciousness and intelligence.
 There’s no fundamental reason for humans to not be able to assemble into a unified global [collective intelligence](https://en.wikipedia.org/wiki/Collective_intelligence) - a [hive mind](https://en.wikipedia.org/wiki/Global_brain).

 > "Every follow is a synapse in a global metabrain" - [Danielle Fong](https://twitter.com/DanielleFong/status/1559185769016729606)

+> "I think Twitter is the closest thing we have to a global consciousness." - [@jack](https://twitter.com/jack/status/560861182622724096)

 > "Because it consists of billions of bidirectional interactions per day, Twitter can be thought of as a collective, cybernetic super-intelligence" - [@elonmusk](https://twitter.com/elonmusk/status/1588081971221053440)